juji-io/datalevin/doc/server.md

 MacOS, or sc.exe on Windows.
 Packagers are welcomed to package Datalevin server on the preferred platforms.

 For remote access, username and password is required on the connection URI.
+Make sure username and password are URL encoded strings on the URI.

 When a client (for now, just the Datalevin library itself) opens a Datalevin database using a connection URI, i.e.
-"dtlv://&lt;username&gt;:&lt;password&gt;@&lt;hostname&gt;:&lt;port&gt;/&lt;db-name&gt;?store=datalog|kv",
+`dtlv://<username>:<password>@<hostname>:<port>/<db-name>?store=datalog|kv`,
-instead of a local path name, a connection to the server is attempted. `db-name` should be unique on the server. `store` parameter is optional, default is `datalog`.
+instead of a local path name, a connection to the server is attempted.

+`db-name` should be unique on the server. `store` parameter is optional, default is `datalog`, the other option is `kv` for key-value store.
 A database will be created if it does not yet exist.

 The same functions for local databases work on the remote databases, i.e. any function that takes a `dir` argument can also take a connection URI string,